-Since September 2017 Gresham’s Art Department has expanded to cover the whole spectrum of Art & Design.
+Gresham’s Art Department covers the whole spectrum of Art & Design.
 At GCSE and A-level we now offer Fine Art, Photography, Graphic Design and Three-Dimensional Design as well as the IB in the Visual Arts.
 The freedom within each of these routes allows students to produce work which blurs the boundaries between disciplines.
 The breadth of choice allows each student to explore areas of Art and Design which they have a particular interest in and also allows those moving on to a degree in this area to focus on the aspects of the design curriculum which will best prepare them for their chosen specialism.

 In Year 9 pupils take part in an intensive eight-week programme in both Fine Art and Design Practice.
 During this period students have three lessons per week in each of these areas.
 The course is designed to introduce students to the broadest range of experiences possible in recording, making and critical analysis of contemporary practice in both Fine Art and Design.
 By the end of each rotation students will have a solid grounding of the fundamental building blocks inherent in the creative process.
 They will gain skills as diverse as painting, drawing, ceramics, sculpture, model-making, digital photographic manipulation and digital modelling.

 In Year 10/11 pupils can choose to study a GCSE in Fine Art, 3D Design or Graphic Communication.

 In the first year, pupils will be guided through the creative process from its origins through to a fully realised outcome.
 During each project, students will develop skills inherent in the creative process for each of the three pathways.

 Although there are key skills specific to each pathway we are committed to a dynamic approach to the creative process which allows students to work across disciplines.
 No technique should be seen as off limits.
 This encourages an atmosphere of risk-taking and natural curiosity where multiple creative approaches can be combined and adapted to suit a particular pupil’s needs.